SGT-Winters/QA-Calculator-Web-App/README.md

 # KSU SWE 3643 Software Testing and Quality Assurance Semester Project: Web-Based Calculator

-You will find a web-based calculator that performs calculation such has mean, standard deviations and linear regressions.
+You will find a web-based calculator that performs statistic calculation such has mean, standard deviations and linear regressions.
 It includes back and frontend logic with unit tests, a user interface, end-to-end playwright testing and documentation and videos to guide usage and testing.